jvriezinga/middleman/README.md

 If you're new to the concept of middleware, the following section will provide a basic overview.

-In a nutshell, a middleware component is a function (or [MiddlewareInterface](src/MiddlewareInterface.php) instance) that takes an incoming (PSR-7) `RequestInterface` object, and returns a `ResponseInterface` object.
+In a nutshell, a middleware component is a function (or [MiddlewareInterface](https://github.com/http-interop/http-server-middleware/blob/master/src/MiddlewareInterface.php) instance) that takes an incoming (PSR-7) `ServerRequestInterface` object, and returns a `ResponseInterface` object.

 It does this in one of three ways: by *assuming*, *delegating*, or *sharing* responsibility for the creation of a response object.